top of page

 One of the most under-appreciated truths about congregational singing is that it moves in two directions simultaneously.

-Upward, to God - You are singing praise, confession, and thanksgiving to the One who made and redeemed you.
+1. Upward, to God - You are singing praise, confession, and thanksgiving to the One who made and redeemed you.
 This is the obvious part.
-Your voice — however imperfect — is an act of worship.
+Your singing and communicating vocally is an act of worship.
 Worship is about a participation.

 This is why your voice matters, even if it cracks.
 Even if you can't carry a tune.
 You are not performing; you are declaring.
 The congregation's voice, raised together, is a form of mutual encouragement that no stage performance can replicate.
 The gathering of corporate worship isn't meant to be a solo transaction between an individual and God - it's a communal act where members sing to one another while singing to God.